bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo

 * Nav bugs
-    * Access direction letters should show in logue when nav is expanded.
     * Access direction should work in logue when nav is expanded.

 * Good todo
-    * When selecting new song, dismiss nav.
     * Test carousel, nav, annotations, logues.

 ### Today